XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 ---

 ## Teaching at UW
-- MSIS 549 Machine Learning And Artificial Intelligence For Business Applications, 2022-2023
+- MSIS 549 (TA) Machine Learning And Artificial Intelligence For Business Applications, 2022-2023
-- IS 460 Systems Analysis and Design, 2022-2023
+- IS 460 (TA) Systems Analysis and Design, 2022-2023
-- IS 300 (Lab Instructor): Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.6/5.0)
+- IS 300 (Lab Instructor) Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.6/5.0)
-- MSIS 512 Information Security in a Networked World, 2022-2023
+- MSIS 512 (TA) Information Security in a Networked World, 2022-2023
-- IS 445 Database Management, 2021-2022
+- IS 445 (TA) Database Management, 2021-2022
-- IS 410 Networks and Cybersecurity, 2021-2022
+- IS 410 (TA) Networks and Cybersecurity, 2021-2022

 ## Service Activities
 - Journal Reviewer: Production and Operations Management, Journal of Management Information Systems